${\rm G}_2$-instantons on generalised Kummer constructions: Abstract

 \section{Abstract}

-In this article we introduce a method to construct $\rG_2$--instantons on $\rG_2$-manifolds arising from Joyce's generalised Kummer construction \cite{Joyce1996}.
-The method is based on gluing anti-self-dual instantons on ALE spaces to flat bundles on $\rG_2$-orbifolds of the form $T^7/\Gamma$.
-We use this construction to produce non-trivial examples of $\rG_2$--instantons.
-Finally, we discuss the relevance of our work to the computation of a conjectural $\rG_2$ Casson invariant as well as potential future applications.
+In this article we introduce a method to construct $\mathrm{G}_2$--instantons on $\mathrm{G}_2$--manifolds arising from Joyce's generalised Kummer construction~\cite{Joyce1996a,Joyce1996b}.
+The method is based on gluing ASD instantons over ALE spaces to flat bundles on $\mathrm{G}_2$--orbifolds of the form $T^7\!/\Gamma$.
+We use this construction to produce non-trivial examples of $\mathrm{G}_2$--instantons.